Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "One of the oldest human needs is having someone to wonder where you are when you don't come home at night. "
+> "If you don't break your ropes while you're alive, do you think ghosts will do it after?"
-> — **Margaret Mead**
+> — **Kabir**

 ---